EbrahimMahmoudi/gwas-BES/README.md

 # gwas-BES

 Scripts for identifying candidate SNPs suitable for base editing CRISPR system in GWAS data.

 This tool was developed to detect GWAS SNPs across the genome that can be edited by the Base Editing CRISPR system.

-The tool was run on PYTHON 3.7.6 and it needs the following libraries to be installed:
+This was run on PYTHON 3.7.6 and it needs the following libraries to be installed:
 -Pandas
 -regular expression (re)
 -argparse